 You’ve heard that saying, “Robbing from Peter to Pay Paul,” right?
 You take a little bit of money from one bill to pay another.
 If you’ve fallen on hard times, you may be well versed in this methodology.
 You’ve got a problem if you’re taking money that is meant to pay your bills to play the lotto.
 Your intentions may be good (“If I take a few dollars from this credit card bill and buy a couple of scratch-offs, I’ll be able to pay the whole bill off once I win!”), but you’re ultimately short-changing yourself and making yourself go further in debt.

 3. Thinking You Can Recoup Your Losses

 Just because you think you may have an addiction to the lottery, it doesn’t mean there isn’t hope for you.
 Like any other addiction, the only way to begin getting help is to admit that you’ve got a problem.
-Once you do that, you can begin taking steps to getting help.
-It won’t be an easy journey, but there are support groups that can help you overcome your addiction to lottery and to gambling.
+Once you do that, you can start taking steps to get help.
+It won’t be an easy journey, but there are support groups that can help you overcome your addiction to the lottery and gambling.
 Don’t let your addiction to the lottery ruin yours or someone you love’s lives.
 Recovering from financial ruin because of your addiction is hard to overcome.